nickolasnpm/smart-agriculture-dashboard-centexs/README.md

 ### Command

 This project has two folders; client and server.
-Please follow the following terminal command to run the both folders.
+Please follow the following terminal command to run the folders.

 1. Client